vigetlabs/simplest_photo/README.markdown

 ----------

 1. Add it to your `Gemfile` and `bundle install` that thing.
+2. Generate the Dragonfly config:

+        rails generate dragonfly

-2. Generate the models and migrations:
+3. Generate the models and migrations:

         rails generate simplest_photo

-3. Do some `rake db:migrate`
+4. Do some `rake db:migrate`
-4. Configure your models:
+5. Configure your models:

         class Dinosaur < ActiveRecord::Base
           extend SimplestPhoto::HasPhoto